celik-muhammed/learn/docs/source/_sphinx_ext/_sphinx_youtube_gallery/README.md

 ``title``, ``link``, ``content`` and ``shadow``) are reserved inside the top level of ``fields:`` so metadata cannot accidentally replace a player, channel link, or card option.
-Unknown top-level catalog keys are still errors; this keeps typos such as ``titel`` visible while giving intentional extension metadata one explicit home.
+Unknown top-level catalog keys are still errors; this keeps typos such as ``title`` visible while giving intentional extension metadata one explicit home.

 A native ``channels:`` catalog may use ``fields:`` in the same way.
 A derived ``:view: channels`` projection does not guess how arbitrary per-video custom fields